A Life in Words

 He describes himself as an author who loves exploring and developing interesting characters for his stories.
 As part of the writing process, he loves immersing himself in research and in the fine-tuning of the stories he feels are the most worthy of telling.

 Since 2009, he has authored a memoir, PIECES OF MY PATH, two hometown history books, NEDROW, NEW YORK- THE PEOPLE AND HISTORY, and an historical fiction novel which involves the story of his grandfather, POPPY'S

-He has recently rebooted the popular The Writers Lounge- Showcasing New Authors on Facebook and it is now a podcast which can be found on this site.
+He is the host of The Writers Lounge- Showcasing New Authors on Blog Talk Radio which can be found on the "podcast" in the menu.
 Thomas has also resumed reviewing books and posting about his writing life which can also be found here on his blog.